| Written by Michal Wozniakowski-Zehenter

 When there's an accident, experienced on-site medics can take care of everyone right away with an immediate, professional response and have drugs and trauma equipment ready.
 The availability of this service at sea helps resolve medical issues early before they impact loss time statistics or cause the patient to be evacuated (read more about how to prepare for an EHS audit).

 There are a lot of factors that influence emergency response effectiveness, like weather and environmental factors (see also: emergency response technologies).
 During high seas, strong winds, and poor visibility, boat and helicopter operations can be hard, so you need to plan and find other ways to respond.
 When preparing for an emergency, it's important to know what SOVs and helicopters can do based on the environment.
 SOVs can find and reach incident sites faster if they're outfitted with advanced navigation and communication systems.
-A SOV's availability of medical facilities and rescue equipment, as well as the ability to airlift patients or deliver equipment via helicopter, all affect response times a lot.
+A SOV's availability of medical facilities and rescue equipment, as well as the ability to airlift patients or deliver equipment via helicopter, greatly affect response times.

 For an emergency to go smoothly, crew training and readiness are crucial (continue reading about crew attendance).
 During emergencies, both SOV crews and helicopter pilots need to practice drills and be familiar with emergency protocols.
 For rapid deployment, SOVs and helicopters also need clear chains of command and streamlined decision-making processes.
 To go as smoothly as possible, compliance with maritime and aviation regulations is essential for emergency response efforts.
 Compliance with maritime and aviation regulations affects how quickly emergency resources are mobilized.
 Coordination between SOVs, helicopters, and onshore emergency services is critical for optimizing resource utilization and minimizing response times.